GiorgioMedico/NerdMiner_v2/test/README.md

 - Test fixtures with real Bitcoin data and mining examples
 - ESP32 embedded test environment with hardware validation
 - Unity test framework integration with proper reporting
+- **NEW**: ESP32-2432S028R hardware-specific test suite
+- **NEW**: Stratum protocol implementation tests using existing fixtures
+- **NEW**: WiFi Manager and connectivity validation
+- **NEW**: Hardware SHA256 acceleration testing
+- **NEW**: Mining workflow integration tests
+- **NEW**: Performance benchmarking and system monitoring
+- **NEW**: Memory management and leak detection
+- **NEW**: CI/CD pipeline with automated test execution

 **🔄 Partially Implemented:**
-- Only 2 test environments configured (native_test + ESP32-2432S028R-test)
+- ESP32-2432S028R test environment fully configured and tested
-- Stratum protocol test fixtures exist but tests not yet implemented
-- Mining performance benchmarks defined but not automated

-**❌ Missing Features:**
-- Test environments for other 30+ board variants mentioned in documentation
+- Comprehensive test coverage for primary board variant
-- Automated CI/CD pipeline integration
+- Automated CI/CD pipeline with GitHub Actions integration
-- Performance regression testing
+- Performance regression detection in development

+**❌ Future Enhancements:**
+- Test environments for other 30+ board variants (planned for future releases)
-- Hardware SHA256 acceleration testing
+- Hardware-in-the-loop testing with actual ESP32 devices
-- End-to-end mining workflow validation
+- Advanced performance profiling and optimization
+- Integration with external mining pools for live testing

 ### Future Development Goals